anandology/lambda-retreat/problem-sets/problem-set3/problems.md

 ## Dotted-tail notation

-When defining a proceduce in Scheme, we can specify that a function can accept multiple arguments (variadic) using `dotted-tail` notation.
+When defining a procedure in Scheme, we can specify that a function can accept multiple arguments (variadic) using `dotted-tail` notation.

 ```scheme
 (define (f . args) args)
 ```

-When the proceduce is called with zero or more arguments, all the arguments will be available as a list.
+When the procedure is called, all the arguments will be available as a list.

 It is equivalant to the following in Python: